JovialKnoll/monsters/README.txt

   images
     - will be created automatically
     - when your monster levels up you'll get an image of their current stats here
+    - hey share it on social media or something? #ChikkaiGame

 Controls: